 In the four years before Governor Scott Walker took office, Wisconsin lost nearly 134,000 jobs and, at the low point, unemployment topped out at 9.2 percent.
 Our state faced a $3.6 billion budget deficit and our business community lacked the confidence that our state was headed in the right direction.

 We made tough, but prudent, decisions and addressed the root of the problem.
 We enacted structural reforms to build a solid foundation for our future.

-Today, the unemployment rate has dropped to 4.6 percent and new business formations are at pre-recession levels and climbing.
-Wisconsin has a $670 million budget surplus, and we have changed the opinion of our state’s employers—for the better.
-In 2010, a mere 10 percent of employers said our state was headed in the right direction; in 2013, 94 percent said Wisconsin is headed in the right direction.
+Today, the unemployment rate has dropped to 4.6 percent, more than 30,000 net new businesses have been created, and in 2014, Wisconsin ranked ahead of the nation in growth in per capita personal income.
+Wisconsin has created nearly 150,000 private sector jobs since December 2010.
+We have changed the opinion of our state’s employers—for the better.
+In 2010, a mere 10 percent of employers said our state was headed in the right direction; in 2014, 96 percent said Wisconsin is headed in the right direction.